As promised, here is my review for the first episode of The Crowned Clown.

 The King is attacked by assassins, but he manages to escape, and the killers are captured by his guards.
 Now during the questioning, the king gets agitated and decides to kill one of the assassins.
 His facial expressions at this point gave me chills.
 I was lost for words, and the only conclusion that I could come to was that he was psychotic.
 Clearly, it looks to me like he was enjoying the slaughter of another human being, and that is very scary.
 I honestly do not know how the writer plans to redeem this character, that is if there is even a plan for such a development.

 #3 –First Shown Interaction between King and Queen

 I found this scene very interesting because it represented to me a glimmer of hope for a change in the King’s personality.
-I can tell that he sincerely cares about the feelings of the queen but because of all his other bloody and violent actions, the queen has refused to have any form of intimacy with him.
+I can tell that he sincerely cares about the feelings of the queen, but because of all his other bloody and violent actions, the queen has refused to have any form of intimacy with him.
 This also shows that she’s a woman with her own values and opinions even though she always seems calm and collected.
-I predict that the upcoming relationship between the queen and the clown will be the wake-up call for our wonderful King to act more appropriately.
+I predict that the future relationship between the queen and the clown will be the wake-up call for our wonderful King to act more appropriately.